For students with disabilities

 - helping with additional funding applications

-- arranging access to more specialised services
+- arranging access to specialist services

 Useful information, including education factsheets and guides, is available through Disability Rights UK.